It's Right There in the Name

 But it’s something more than these are.

 As anyone who’s seen “Casablanca” well knows, “La Marseillaise” makes for a better call to arms.
-While it rings out for citizen soldiers to arise and “formez vos bataillons,” our fight-song is busily making wine.
-Not that it’s all like that, for right after the grapes of wrath are pressed and the Lord’s “terrible swift sword” is loosed, its fateful lightning is presumably there to strike slaving “contemners” in dreadful retribution.
+While the French national anthem rings out for citizen soldiers to arise and “formez vos bataillons,” our fight-song is busily making wine.
+Not that it’s all like that, for right after the grapes of wrath are pressed and the Lord’s “terrible swift sword” is loosed, its fateful lightning is presumably there to strike secessionists in dreadful retribution.
 I wouldn’t want to be anywhere near Johnny Reb when that happens.
-So, while it isn’t fashionably French, may be weighed down by 19th-century lyrics and would be less likely to silence a bunch of Wehrmacht officers in a Casablanca café -- it still knows how to fight.
+So, while it isn’t fashionably French, may be weighed down by its 19th-century lyrics and would be less likely to silence a bunch of Wehrmacht officers in a North African café -- it still knows how to fight.
 Besides, as anyone who’s seen “Gettysburg,” or better yet — “Red Dawn” — is aware, “The Battle Hymn of the Republic” is our call to arms.

 It’s right there in the name.

 As a strongly Victorian work the Battle Hymn is replete with references to God.
-As such, it’s an easy matter to consider it sacred.
+As such, it’s easy to consider it sacred.
 However, the song’s job is primarily to act as a nobly warring and nationalistic opus.
 Lit by a gentle watchfire, it evokes more of the Samuri warrior’s quiescent spirit than the embattled farmer’s rage.
-Perhaps this is the very reason why, despite its calling upon “the hero born of woman (to) crush the serpent with his heel” (Johnny Reb again), it’s still seen by most of us as just a baronial-sounding bit of patriotic fluff.
+Perhaps this is the reason why, despite its calling upon “the hero born of woman (to) crush the serpent with his heel” (Secesh again), it’s still seen by most of us as just a baronial-sounding bit of patriotic fluff.

 Despite its glorious description of an unmatched history of valor in the face of overwhelming odds, a lot of Americans view “The Star-Spangled Banner” with disdain.
 That’s because, well, America.
-For these folks, it’s “America the Beautiful” that should’ve been played as the TV signed off every night.
+For these folks, it’s “America the Beautiful” that should’ve been played every night as the TV signed off.
 But I call BS.
-Sure, “America” (its other name) deserves praise for its rare invocation of the American landscape’s splendor; but although admittedly more “singable,” it isn’t our national anthem any more than “Lift Every Voice and Sing” is.
+Sure, “America” (its other name) deserves praise for its rare invocation of the American landscape; and while it’s admittedly more “singable,” it isn’t our national anthem any more than “Lift Every Voice” is.

 Beginning when the National Football League announced that it would be played at the opening of all games during the 2020 season, “Lift Every Voice and Sing” was foisted on us as the Black National Anthem with all the subtlety of a North Korean military parade.
-While it’s indeed a beautiful -- and even inspirational – work that extends back to 1900, you don’t hear Lift Every Voice as athletes no longer Bend Every Knee in pre-game displays of shame for the “dark past” to which the song alludes.
-Ironically, these shows of virtue would also take place while what inference compels us to regard as the White National Anthem plays.
+While it’s indeed a beautiful -- and even inspirational – work that extends back to 1900, you hear Lift Every Voice less now as athletes no longer Bend Every Knee in pre-game displays of shame for the “dark past” to which the song refers.
+Ironically, these shows of virtue would also take place during what inference compels us to regard as the White National Anthem.

 Way to unify, future bug-eaters.

 Ironically too, it’s the Lift Every Voice crowd that may have put kibosh on “America.”
-Once the unofficial White Liberal National Anthem, “America’s” lyrics famously end up crowning the country’s “good” with “brotherhood” -- a coronation that’s somehow hard to visualize.
-Never mind that the Battle Hymn of the Republic calls on us to sacrifice our very lives in the abolition of slavery, it’s “America’s” pious reference to brotherhood that’s earned it politically approved hosannas among those in Malibu, on Martha’s Vineyard and along other soy-popping strongholds with frontage on a shining sea.
+Once the unofficial White Liberal National Anthem, “America’s” lyrics famously end up crowning the country’s “good” with “brotherhood” -- thereby coronating the latter as the supreme American value.
+Never mind that the Battle Hymn of the Republic calls on us to sacrifice our very lives in the war to abolish slavery, it’s “America’s” reference to brotherhood that’s earned it politically appropriate hosannas to arise from those in Malibu, on Martha’s Vineyard and in other kombucha-quaffing quarters with frontage on a shining sea.
 However, this reference has lately become problematic.
-In certain quarters, its elevation of brotherhood has made “America” a patriarchal Horst Wessel Song among Wokeism’s dying breed.
-Sung in violation of Code Pink’s ideological redline, it’s become as toxic as masculinity itself for those who once would’ve knelt on a Maya-Angelou-facing prayer rug just to venerate it.
+In certain places, its elevation of brotherhood has made “America” a patriarchal Horst Wessel among Wokeism’s dying breed.
+Sung in violation of Code Pink’s redline, it’s become as toxic as masculinity itself for those who once would’ve knelt on Maya-Angelou-facing prayer rugs just to venerate it.

 The Battle Hymn sounded again during one of the Trump inaugural balls as the new chief, his wife Melania, and their entire family seemed made to dance to it as if it were “Begin the Beguine.”
 While some might rightly view its use in that context a mishandling of its solemnity, this was a joyous occasion for the president, who could be forgiven for leaning out from his wife’s embrace to exaggeratingly mouth the “Glory, Glory” lyrics on their second go-round.
 That’s a far cry from Reagan’s reaction, but it seemed less intended to ridicule the song than exult in The Raised Collar One’s’ funereal version of it.